The CST Bounce Universe model -- a parametric study: Conclusion and outlook

-Another interesting question to ask if the CST-Bounce model can be embedded in higher dimensions, like~\cite{Randall:1999vf}, and to study the stabilisation of the extra moduli in this context.
-Further explorations shall also exploit the symmetries and dualities of the mother string theory as in~\cite{Brandenberger:1988aj,Kounnas:2011fk} as string-cosmology models utilising T-duality hold more promise of modulus stabilisation~\cite{Berndsen:2004tj, Watson:2004aq, Brandenberger:2005bd}.
+Another interesting question to ask if the CST Bounce universe model can be imbedded in higher dimensions, a la~\cite{Randall:1999vf}, and to study the stabilisation of the extra moduli in this context.
+Further explorations shall also exploit the symmetries and dualities of the mother string theory as string-cosmology models utilising T-duality~\cite{Brandenberger:1988aj, Kounnas:2011fk}.
+This direction is expected to hold more promise of modulus stabilisation~\cite{Berndsen:2004tj, Watson:2004aq, Brandenberger:2005bd}.